thephez/dash-user-docs/docs/core/examples/core-examples-transaction-tutorial-offline-signing.md

 We will now spend the <<glossary:transaction>> created in the [Complex Raw Transaction subsection](core-examples-transaction-tutorial-complex-raw-transaction) without sending it to the local <<glossary:node>> first.
 This is the same basic process used by <<glossary:wallet>> programs for offline signing---which generally means signing a transaction without access to the current UTXO set.

 Offline signing is safe.
 However, in this example we will also be spending an <<glossary:output>> which is not part of the <<glossary:block chain>> because the transaction containing it has never been broadcast.
 That can be unsafe:

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Unconfirmed Transaction Spending
+>
-  "body": "**Warning:** Transactions which spend outputs from unconfirmed transactions are vulnerable to transaction malleability.
-Be sure to read about transaction malleability and adopt good practices before spending unconfirmed transactions on mainnet.", "title": "Unconfirmed Transaction Spending"
+> **Warning:** Transactions which spend outputs from unconfirmed transactions are vulnerable to transaction malleability.
+Be sure to read about transaction malleability and adopt good practices before spending unconfirmed transactions on mainnet.
-}
-[/block]

 Put the previously signed (but not sent) transaction into a shell variable.
 [block:code]
 {